nialov/fractopo/docs_src/index.md

-# Welcome to fractopo-2D's documentation
+# Welcome to fractopo's documentation

-Fractopo-2D is a Python module that contains tools for validating and analysing lineament and fracture trace maps (fracture networks).
+`Fractopo` is a Python module that contains tools for validating and analysing lineament and fracture trace maps (fracture networks).

 ![Overview of fractopo-2D](imgs/fractopo_2d_diagram.png)